July 15, 2006

 September 1, 2018

-Antonin had been both looking forward to and dreading this day since the moment Misha was born.
+Antonin had been both looking forward to and dreading that day since the moment Misha was born.
 While he was anxious for his eldest to learn how to be a wizard, he was not ready to send him off to school.
 It had been a difficult week leading up to the day.
 His wife had cried in the privacy of their bedroom more than once.

 Because the first day of September fell on a Saturday that year, there had been no problem ensuring that the entire family would be available to see him off.
 His grandparents had already promised to meet them on the platform that morning.
 Liz's daughter Madeline left Hogwarts the year before, but the Rowles, the Malfoys and the Notts all had children young enough to still be heading off to school with him.
 Antonin reminded his emotional wife of that fact repeatedly.
 Theo's son was even going to be in the same year.
 They were already close friends.
 It would make the separation from their parents easier.